Aybak, Samangan: Legend

 A hoary legend links Samangan to the famous epic story of Rostam and Sohrab.
 Rostam (meaning hero of the World), a valiant hero of Iran, was on a hunting visit to the Samangan area.
 He took rest at a place near the Samangan area, in the village of Shaihabad.
-During this time, his horse was stolen under a plan engineered by the local King, who was impressed by the valour of Rustam.
+During this time, his horse was stolen under a plan engineered by a local king, who was impressed by the valour of Rostam.
 The local king wanted to have Rostam as his ally.
 When Rostam finds out that his horse, named Rakhsh, had been stolen, he became furious and went in search of the horse and the search led him to the Samangan town.
 When he reached the outskirts of the town, the King of Samangan and his entourage came to greet him.
 Rostam then threatened the Samangan King with dire consequences if his horse was not found, as the horse's hoofprints had been tracked up to the village.
-The local king, however, assuaged Rostam and invited him to his palace as his honoured guest and entertains him lavishly.
+The local king, however, assuaged Rostam and invited him to his palace as his honoured guest and entertained him lavishly.
 He also promised Rostam that he would arrange to send search parties to find his horse.
-While in the palace, the King's daughter Tamina met him and falls in love with Rustam.
-Rustam also fell in love with her.
-With the approval of the king and the people of Samangan, the local ruler's beautiful daughter Tamina married Rustam.
+While in the palace, the King's daughter Tamina met him and fell in love with Rostam.
+He also fell in love with her.
+With the approval of the King and the people of Samangan, the local ruler's beautiful daughter Tamina married Rostam.
 The king was pleased with this development and he then arranged to find the horse of Rostam.
 Rostam then returned to Iran, his home country.
 Before taking leave of his wife he gave her an onyx t that was tied to his arm.
 He gave it to her, and said:

 Cherish this jewel, and if Heaven cause thee to give birth unto a daughter, fasten it within her locks, and it will shield her from evil; but if it be granted unto thee to bring forth a son, fasten it upon his arm, that he may wear it like his father.
 And he shall be strong as Keriman, of stature like unto Sam the son of Neriman, and of grace of speech like unto Zal, my father.

 Both were sorrowful at the separation from each other.
 Their son was later born to Tamina in Samangan, who was named as Sohrab.